adr0241/sql-test-automation/Sprint 04 - Week 05/README.md

 # Running Sprint 4 Instructions
-This sprint contains 2 sets of work, the first is MyLunchTest and the second os SQLPracticalTest2020.
+This sprint contains 2 sets of work, the first is MyLunchTest and the second is SQLPracticalTest2020.
 These are instructions for checking the work of 2 students, one with all correct answers and the other with all incorrect answers included in each set of work folder.

 ## Improvements from Sprint 3